 Round 8 was close.
 While Soto Karass was pressing forward with constant pressure, Thurman’s counters seemed to lose their zip.
 Soto Karass landed a nice hook and right hand in the round that might have given him the edge, though Thurman connected with some missiles before the bell rang.

 A hard right hand from Thurman in Round 9 sent Soto Karass reeling to start it, but the brave, tough warrior pressed on.
 Tired, hurt, and a little befuddled now, he stayed with his approach of sliding forward with small steps to close the distance on his opponent, an increasingly dangerous proposition.
 The end was near.
 Thurman stopped Soto Karass in his tracks with a tremendously powerful left hook, a right hand, then another, then a hook and another.
 The referee jumped in to stop it at 2:21 as poor Soto Karass fell down to his bottom in defeat.
+Other Action

 Light heavyweight Beibut Shumenov defeated Tomas Kovacs by Round 3 knockout.
 After the bout, Shumenov said he expected a bout with Bernard Hopkins in 2014.